spatie/vue-expose-inject/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)
 [![Build Status](https://img.shields.io/travis/spatie/vue-expose-inject/master.svg?style=flat-square)](https://travis-ci.org/spatie/vue-expose-inject)

+**This package is deprecated!
+Vue has this functionality built in as of v2.2**

 Exposes a set of properties to all of a components descendants.

 ```js
 // Expose a property...